-LABEL-TEXT FILENAME Enter the name of a file that associates label-point ID numbers with text label strings Hit RETURN if there is no such file > v.in.arc then scans the label-text file to find the numbers of lines and columns, the column headers (if any), and the first three lines of actual data in the file.
+LABEL-POINTS FILENAME Enter name of file created with the POINTS option of the ARC/INFO Ungenerate command.
+Hit RETURN if there is no such file > v.in.arc then scans the label-text file to find the numbers of lines and columns, the column headers (if any), and the first three lines of actual data in the file.
 It displays this information to standard output to help the user determine which columns will hold the ID, Category value, and Attribute text data in the new vector output file.
 A sample of the program's output is shown below: